Planning Permission for Containers in Portsmouth

 Can I place a container in my Portsmouth garden without planning permission?

-Do I need planning permission for a container converted into an office or workshop?
+Do I need planning permission for a container office or workshop?

 How long does the planning application process usually take in Portsmouth?